MicrosoftDocs/cpp-docs.it-it/docs/standard-library/multiset-class.md

     ms1.insert(1);
     ms1.insert(2);

-    // Elements do not need to be unique in multiset,
+    // Elements don't need to be unique in multiset,
     // so duplicates are allowed and counted. i = ms1.count(1);
     cout << "The number of elements in ms1 with a sort key of 1 is: "